-By law, you are supposed to get a French drivers license after you’ve lived in France for one year but a lot of foreigners just ignore this rule.
+By law, you are supposed to get a French driver’s license after you’ve lived in France for one year, but a lot of foreigners ignore this rule.

-If you wait, you’ll have to go through the regular channels to get a French permit which can cost between 500 and 1000 Euros and you’ll be considered a new driver which translates to higher car insurance premiums.
+If you wait, you’ll have to go through the regular channels to get a French permit, which can cost between 500 and 1000 Euros, and you’ll be considered a new driver, which translates to higher car insurance premiums.

 Learn how to manoeuvre around and through them.
 It’s harder than it looks.

-25) Bring cash to pay for tolls when driving on the AutoRoutes’ in France in case your foreign credit card doesn’t work:
+25) Bring cash to pay for tolls when driving in France on AutoRoutes in case your foreign credit card doesn’t work:

-Get an SNCF or interrail discount card which can give you 25% or more off the total cost of your train tickets.
-If you have kids, you can get them a discount card and up to four people travelling with that child will also get a discount.
+Get an SNCF or interrail discount card, which can give you 25% or more off the total cost of your train tickets.
+If you have kids, you can get them a discount card, and up to four people travelling with that child will also get a discount.

-People in France tend to get right up on your grill leaving you less than a cm front and back to get out of a parking spot.
+People in France tend to get right up on your grill, leaving you less than a cm front and back to get out of a parking spot.
 It’s just the way it is.

-Most cars in France are manual so learn how to drive one.
+Most cars in France are manual, so learn how to drive one.

 Housing In France

 29) Homes in France are usually hidden behind or surrounded by a wall:

 30) Renting an apartment or home in France is extremely difficult if you don’t have a job contract showing you make three times the rent:

 Once the lease ends, the funds are released back to you unless you renew your lease.
-This service is not free and can cost a couple hundred Euros.
+This service is not free and can cost a couple of hundred Euros.
 (A bank guarantor is needed because it’s difficult and costly for the landlord to evict a bad tenant. )

 Cuisine aménagée = Is a kitchen equipped with built-in cupboards but no electric units.

-Cuisine équipée= is a kitchen equipped with some electric units, built in cupboards etc.
+Cuisine équipée= is a kitchen equipped with some electric units, built-in cupboards, etc.

-Landlords are required by law to provide a lease of 3 years for an unfurnished home but only 1 year for a furnished home.
+Landlords are required by law to provide a lease of 3 years for an unfurnished home but only one year for a furnished house or apartment.

 36) Homes in France don’t typically have closets:

-38) Grass lawns in front of your house are rare in France
+38) Grass lawns in front of your house are rare in France.

 Culture & Manners In France